pingcap/blog/chaos-mesh-action-integrate-chaos-engineering-into-your-ci.md

 ![chaos-mesh-action - Integrate Chaos Engineering into Your CI](/media/chaos-mesh-action.png)

 [Chaos Mesh](https://chaos-mesh.org) is a cloud-native chaos testing platform that orchestrates chaos in Kubernetes environments.
-While it’s well received in the community with its rich fault injection types and easy-to-use dashboard, it was difficult to use Chaos Mesh with end-to-end testing or the continuous integration (CI) process.
+While it's well received in the community with its rich fault injection types and easy-to-use dashboard, it was difficult to use Chaos Mesh with end-to-end testing or the continuous integration (CI) process.
 As a result, problems introduced during system development could not be discovered before the release.

 In this article, I will share how we use chaos-mesh-action, a GitHub action to integrate Chaos Mesh into the CI process.